harmony-one/h/progress/rikako-hatoya.md

+2025-02-28 Sat: Started working on calculating shadowx fees/rewards.
+Also started looking into yield analytics and research on strategies for most profitable LP.

 2025-02-27 Fri: Looked into Dune Analytics and played around with queries/tables for SwapX, Shadow, Beets/Beethoven, Sonic, Euler Finance, and WAGMI.
 Estimated incentives for top pools on Sonic by gathering data from Dune, Graph Explorer, SonicScan and compiled summary into [docs](https://docs.google.com/document/d/1Y-DFZ-a0Fjz25IjB_C6IN0MajVd3JcH5EHOxDNfVTvQ/edit?usp=sharing).

 2025-02-26 Thu: Fixed bridge contract configurations again and redeployed.
 Continued work on Sonic: read Philip's overview document, started playing with swapx data on dune, and allocation optimization.